 Say-on-Pay Proposal.
 This proposal affords our stockholders the opportunity to submit a nonbinding advisory vote on our named executive officer compensation.
-The Compensation Discussion and Analysis section, the tabular disclosure regarding our named executive officer compensation and the related disclosure in this proxy statement describe our named executive officer compensation and the compensation decisions made by our management and our management development and compensation committee of the board of directors with respect to our named executive officers as described in this proxy statement, but the compensation of our named executive officers in general.
+The Compensation Discussion and Analysis section, the tabular disclosure regarding our named executive officer compensation and the related disclosure in this proxy statement describe our named executive officer compensation and the compensation decisions made by our management and our management development and compensation committee of the board of directors with respect to our named executive officers.
+This proposal is not intended to address any specific element of compensation of our named executive officers as described in this proxy statement, but the compensation of our named executive officers in general.
 Our board of directors requests that each stockholder cast a nonbinding advisory vote to adopt the following resolution: